suchi-291/100-days-of-code/README.md

 # 100DaysOfCode Challenge

 I have seen people code every day and complete the challenge.
-This challenge makes me feel accountable and not lose track of my progress.
+This challenge helps me feel accountable and not lose track of my progress.

 As per the challenge, I will code for at least an hour every day for the next 100 days.